Emmotes/ic_spoilers/docs/vlithryn.md

 > Vlithryn gains one Dire Straits stack every time she effectively heals a Champion with Cleric Clinic.
 When she reaches 30 stacks, Persana appears and blesses her with the following:
 >
 > - Revivify immediately gains an additional charge
-> - Justice of the Depths is increased by $(not_buffed amount__3)% for each Dire Straits stack, stacking multiplicatively
+> - Justice of the Depths is increased by 10% for each Dire Straits stack, stacking multiplicatively
-> - The healing amount of Cleric Clinic is increased by $(not_buffed amount__4)% for each Dire Straits stack, stacking additively.
+> - The healing amount of Cleric Clinic is increased by 10% for each Dire Straits stack, stacking additively.
 >
 > Dire Straits stacks continue to increase after Persana appears, up to a maximum of 100.
 Upon changing areas, all Dire Straits stacks reset and Persana disappears, taking his blessings with him.
 <details><summary><em>Raw Data</em></summary>